Sparse Autoencoders Learn Monosemantic Features in Vision-Language Models: Experiments

-In Table~\ref{tab:monosemanticity_top}, we report \high{$\text{MS}^{\text{best}}$}~/~ \worst{$\text{MS}^{\text{worst}}$} for the best (in \high{green}) and the worst (in \worst{red}) scoring neurons of two SAE types (BatchTopK~\cite{bussmann2024batchtopk} and Matryoshka BatchTopK~\cite{bussmann2024matryoshka}) trained at different layers with various expansion factors $\varepsilon$.
+In Table~\ref{tab:monosemanticity_top}, we report MS of the highest scoring neurons of two SAE types (BatchTopK~\cite{bussmann2024batchtopk} and Matryoshka BatchTopK~\cite{bussmann2024matryoshka}) trained at different layers with various expansion factors $\varepsilon$.
 We also include results for original neurons of the corresponding layer decomposed by SAEs (``No SAE'').
-We observe that SAEs' neurons consistently have higher MS for their best neuron, and lower MS for their worst, when compared to original ones, implying that SAEs are better separating and disentangling concepts between their neurons.
-Interestingly, while \high{$\text{MS}^{\text{best}}$} and \worst{$\text{MS}^{\text{worst}}$} are respectively increasing and decreasing with higher expansion factor $\varepsilon$, i.e. with increased width $\omega$ of the SAE layer, this holds true already for expansion factor $\varepsilon=1$, meaning that the disentanglement of concepts is also linked to the sparse dictionary learning and not only to the increased dimensionality.
-Finally, comparing SAE variants, we observe that the Matryoshka reconstruction objective improves the concept separation at same expansion factor.
-However, comparing FVE, Matryoshka SAEs achieve about 2 or 3 points lower for the same expansion factors (more details in Appendix).
+We observe that SAEs' neurons consistently have significantly higher MS for their best neuron when compared to original ones, implying that SAEs are better separating and disentangling concepts between their neurons.
+Interestingly, while the highest MS score is increasing with higher expansion factor $\varepsilon$, i.e. with increased width $\omega$ of the SAE layer, this holds true already for expansion factor $\varepsilon=1$, meaning that the disentanglement of concepts is also linked to the sparse dictionary learning and not only to the increased dimensionality.
+Finally, comparing SAE variants, we observe that while the Matryoshka reconstruction objective improves the concept separation at same expansion factor, it also achieves about 2 or 3 points lower $R^2$ for the same expansion factors (more details in Appendix).

+Table~\ref{tab:monosemanticity_top_encoders} presents the highest observed MS scores among neurons in the last layers of various image encoders, both before (“No SAE”) and after attaching Matryoshka SAEs.
+We find that the SAE latent neurons outperform the original neurons in every case.
+As before, increasing the expansion factor $\varepsilon$ helps discover more monosemantic units.
+This suggests the universality of the SAE approach across vision representations derived from different training objectives.